Reports Trends

 However, there are some industries where price monitoring is more feasible than in others.
 Mostly because these are industries where product matching can be done in an automated way:

 Our clients from the DACH market are more focused on monitoring local competitors.
-In very few industries (books for example) international stores were able to take significant market share.
+In very few industries (books, for example) international stores were able to take a significant market share.
 There are quite a few reasons behind this, but one of the most important ones is related to shipping costs.
-It’s also important to note that the further increase in shopping costs can be expected mostly due to the current situation in the world and the oil price surge.
+It’s also important to note that a further increase in shopping costs can be expected, mostly due to the current situation in the world and the oil price surge.

 Wrapping it up